Jaelan Phillips' productive Eagles debut paces dominant defense in 10-7 win over Packers

 After cutting the lead to 10-7, the Packers had a couple more opportunities in the closing minutes.

-One drive ended when Josh Jacobs fumbled while getting stuffed on fourth-and-1 from Green Bay’s 44 with 1 1/2 minutes remaining.
+One drive ended when Jacobs fumbled while getting stuffed on fourth-and-1 from Green Bay’s 44 with 1 1/2 minutes remaining.
+Phillips and Reed Blankenship teamed up on the stop.

 Green Bay had one last chance with 27 seconds left from its own 36 after the Eagles threw a long incompletion on fourth-and-6 rather than punting or attempting a long field goal into the wind.